kalmarz/notejam-on-ecs/README.md

-## Case study of moving a monolithic web application into a public cloud (AWS)
+## Case study: moving a monolithic web application into a public cloud (AWS)

 [Notejam](https://github.com/komarserjio/notejam) is a unified sample web application (more than just "Hello World") implemented using different server-side frameworks.
 For this study I chose the Javascript version.